 - Ants have antennae that bend at a 90-degree angle; termites have antennae that are straight or drooping.

 - Ants have a narrow waist, but termites do not.

 Your state’s government or university extension program may provide additional resources to help you identify termites.
-For example, the University of Connecticut and the Maryland Department of Agriculture offer regionally appropriate information.
+For example, the Maryland Department of Agriculture offers regionally appropriate information.

 Termites live in colonies, which are split into castes that perform different functions: